wahibhaq/wahibhaq.github.io/_posts/2016-04-21-android-interview-question-1.md

 &nbsp;

 ### What is Pure Java?
 Do you think Java used in Android is "Pure"?
-If yes, why?
+If No, why?
 <br>
 **Hints:**